Brain Health Pillar 1 - Sleep

 The Consequences of Sleep Deprivation

-Don't Let Sleep Loss Hold You Back
+Don't Let Sleep Loss Hold You Back!

 Lack of sleep can have a profound impact on your mental faculties.
 Inadequate rest not only decreases memory retention but also increases stress levels, contributing to a cycle of poor cognitive performance.
 Over time, chronic sleep deprivation can lead to serious health issues, including anxiety, depression, and diminished brain function.
 It's essential to address sleep quality to protect your mental clarity.